Amanda E. Herbert, Durham University

 Laura Mitchell, University of Saskatchewan and St. Thomas More College

 Laura Mitchell trained as a medievalist at the Centre for Medieval Studies, University of Toronto.
 Her main area of research focus was on charms and other forms of folk magic in later medieval England.
 Her research interests also include book history, manuscript culture, books of secrets and recipe collections, and their transmission.
 Laura is currently a project coordinator at the University of Toronto working on a series of digital projects on Matthew Parker’s Manuscripts and Printed Books and John Stow’s Medieval Books.
 Laura manages the Facebook page and Twitter for The Recipes Project.
 She sometimes tweets about medieval things @medieval_laura.

-Clare Gordon Bettencourt is a PhD candidate in History at UCI.
+Clare Gordon Bettencourt completed her PhD in History at UCI.
 Her dissertation, “Bread and Butter Policy: America’s Food Identity Standards, 1938-2018” traces the framing, enforcement, and impact of food identity standards, a body of pure food regulations created and enforced by the Food and Drug Administration.
 Her work appears in the edited volume Proteins, Pathologies and Politics: Dietary Innovation and Disease from the Nineteenth Century.
-She has served as a Food Fellow for the University of California’s Global Food Initiative, and is currently a Pedagogical Fellow with UCI’s Division of Teaching Excellence.
+She has served as a Food Fellow for the University of California’s Global Food Initiative, and was a Pedagogical Fellow with UCI’s Division of Teaching Excellence.
 You can find her on Twitter @dearclare.